 Have you had prior surgery or an operation (eg. athroscopy, endoscopy, etc) of any kind?
 Yes No

-If yes, please provide Date:       Type of Surgery:
+If yes, please provide Date: 2016-03 Type of Surgery: appendectomy

 Have you had an injury to the eye involving a metallic object (e.g. metallic slivers, foreign body)?
 Yes No